Facadedevil/Edge_AI_Container/README.md

-# Universal Edge AI Container Solution
+# AI Container Solution for Nvidia GPUs

-A containerized, production-ready Edge AI solution optimized for low-powered NVIDIA devices (Jetson Nano, Xavier NX, AGX Xavier).
+A containerized, production-ready AI solution optimized for low-powered NVIDIA devices.
 This project provides a comprehensive framework for deploying AI applications at the edge with real-time performance monitoring and optimization.

 ## Project Structure
 ```